suss-vli/faq/vocareum/faq.md

   3. Close the MongoDB compass application.
   4. Re-launch the MongoDB compass application.
 Accept the default and click **Connect**
   5. The prompt to set the password for a new keyring will appear.

      ![mongodb-compass password prompt](images/mongodb-set-keyring.png)
   6. Enter a new password for the keyring.

-## Mongodb is disconnected.
-I am facing an error trying to reconnect Mongodb.
+## MongoDB is disconnected.
+I am facing an error trying to reconnect MongoDB.

   For a quick fix, run the following commands on your terminal.
   ```